 “I have worked closely with Bob for more than 12 years, and his service to the Steamship Authority has been and continues to be invaluable.
 The Authority is a better organization because of his leadership,” said Mr. Ranney, who is the longest-tenured board member.
 “His insight and vast institutional knowledge will be invaluable to the board when he joins us in an advisory capacity next year.”

-Mr. Malkin said Mr. Davis has managed to navigate the recent difficult years and has put a lot of effort and hours into keeping the boat line afloat.
+Mr. Malkin acknowledged that Mr. Davis has put in enormous effort and worked long hours to keep the boat line afloat.

-“I appreciate his decision as the Steamship Authority now moves forward to meet the demands of the Islands’ populations and the challenges posed by technology and growth,” he said.
+“I appreciate his decision as the Steamship Authority now moves forward to meet the demands of the Islands’ populations and the challenges posed by technology and growth,” the Vineyard governor said.

 The announcement that Mr. Davis would step down followed a 30-minute executive session at the onset of Tuesday’s meeting.